Vaginal birth: your options

 Possible disadvantages of vaginal birth

-- need forceps or vacuum assistance so their babies can be born
+- need forceps or vacuum assistance so your baby can be born

 - have an increased chance of incontinence or prolapse.

-Rarely, a woman might have trouble giving birth to the shoulders of her baby if the baby is large or there are problems with her birth position or the position of her baby.
+Rarely, you might have trouble giving birth to the shoulders of your baby if your baby is large or there are problems with your birth position or the position of your baby.

-Sometimes when there are complications during vaginal birth, a woman might need to have an unplanned (emergency) caesarean.
-An unplanned caesarean can have more problems than a planned (elective) caesarean – for example, an increased risk of infection or risks from using a general anaesthetic.
+Sometimes when there are complications during vaginal birth, you might need to have an unplanned (emergency) caesarean birth.
+An unplanned caesarean can have more problems than a planned (elective) caesarean – for example, an increased chance of infection or risks from using a general anaesthetic.